Stylized Water 2

 Network synchronized waves

 If you’re running a networked application, it may be important to ensure the waves are identical for all players (especially when using buoyancy).
-This requires a minor modification to the shader, to have it use a time value defined by your server.
+This is possible by overriding the time index used by the shader.